KDSU: History

-It returned in 1966 as a fully licensed FM station, now officially assigned the KDSU call letters.
+It returned on June 17, 1966 as a fully licensed FM station, now officially assigned the KDSU call letters.
 It originally tried to satisfy all tastes, airing jazz, blues, folk music, classical music, rock and opera.
 By 1981, however, it had evolved into a more traditional public radio station, airing news and jazz during the week and specialty programming on weekends.